 It'll require a lot of work on the back end of these systems to use the algorithm effectively.
 But that work could have a huge payoff.
 The experts estimated that Google's electric bill for its data centers was more than $38 million per year.
 Reducing that cost by only 3 percent would result in more than $1 million in savings annually.
 That could be enough to justify the effort.

-Learn more about algorithms and Internet companies by following the links on the next page.
+Learn more about algorithms and Internet companies by following the links below.